 Yellow Player Panels can be found as a still-unused holdover from the first two games.
 They function like they did in Mario Party 2, ending the turn with no Mini-Game, but continuing the game past its normal length on the last turn.

-- In the European/Australian version, the time limit for the mini-games Baby Bowser Broadside and Puddle Paddle is 20 seconds, as opposed to the 30 seconds of the Japanese and US versions.
-However, they have roughly the same real-time length.
+- In the European/Australian version, the time limit for the Mini-Games Baby Bowser Broadside and Puddle Paddle is 20 seconds, as opposed to the 30 seconds of the Japanese and US versions; the time limit for Motor Rooter is 38 seconds instead of 60; and the time limit for Eye Sore is 50 seconds instead of 60.
+However, the former three have roughly the same real-time length.

-- In the European/Australian version, Donkey Kong's start plate is "DK START".
+- In the international versions, Donkey Kong's start plate is "DK START".
 In the Japanese version, it is "DONKEY START" instead.

 - After failing an item Mini-Game, the announcer says "Miss!'" in the Japanese version and "Game over!" in international versions, with the graphics altered accordingly.
 However, the clip itself is still in the game and can be heard via the voice test option in the Sound Room.